hovhannes-margaryan/mda_project_what_makes_a_great_speech/README.md

-# MDA project - what makes a great speech?
+# MDA project: what makes a great speech?

 This project addresses the following question: what makes a great speech?
 The following metrics are defined and hypothesised to influence the quality and importance of a speech: emotions, sentiment,